MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/Build-a-dashboard-tab-app.md

 1. Add SSO feature to your Teams app: Microsoft Teams provides single sign-on (SSO) function for an app to obtain signed in Teams user token to access Microsoft Graph.
 For more information, refer [SSO feature to your Teams app](../../toolkit/add-single-sign-on.md).

-1. To install the required `npm` packages, run the following command in your project's `tabs` folder:
+1. To install the required Node Package Manager (npm) packages, run the following command in your project's `tabs` folder:

       ```bash
       npm install @microsoft/mgt-react @microsoft/mgt-teamsfx-provider